Serbian Church, Kosovo Serbs protest deal to clinch EU talks

 Protesters in Mitrovica chanted "Treason, treason!" and "No surrender!".

-"No one has the right to push us into an unrecognized state against our will," said Dragisa Milovic, mayor of the northern Kosovo municipality of Zvecan.
+"No one has the right to push us into an unrecognised state against our will," said Dragisa Milovic, mayor of the northern Kosovo municipality of Zvecan.

 But the reaction in Serbia has been muted so far compared with riots in 2008 after Kosovo's declaration of independence, when protesters set fire to the U.S. embassy in Belgrade.